 Resize Image

-ADHD Diagnosis is a self-check tool that allows you to easily self-diagnose ``ADHD'' based on your daily life and social functioning.
-We use diagnostic criteria from the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th edition).
+ADHD Screening Tool is a self-check tool that allows you to easily self-screening ADHD based on your daily life and social functioning.
+This is an original ADHD self-check tool created based on DSM-5 criteria.

 Diagnosis Result